muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T165):
+- New: Repeat Container: Added option to suppress the initial trigger of the repeated actions on input trigger.
+If disabled, the repeated actions will only start if the input has been held for the initial delay.
+If enabled (default), the repeated actions will run once on input trigger, then repeat after the initial delay has lapsed.
+This option has no effect if the initial delay is disabled (0).

+- New: Repeat Container: Added repeat count option.
+Set to 0 to disable (repeat indefinitely while the input is pressed).
+If the count is positive, the actions will repeat up to the count.
+The initial trigger is not included in this count, so a repeat count of 5 will trigger 6 times if the initial trigger is enabled, and 5 times if the initial trigger is disabled.
+If the repeat count is 0, the actions will continue repeating until the input is released.

+- Documentation updates

+- Fix: macro UI exception on refactored wheel behavior for drop downs from T164.

 ### (m76T164A):
-New: UI: (feature request) Option to enable(disable) the mouse wheel in drop downs to change values.
+- New: UI: (feature request) Option to enable(disable) the mouse wheel in drop downs to change values.
 The new default is off.
 This option is located in the UI page of the global GEX options.
 This option can help with the inadvertent changes to drop downs values while scrolling UI elements that contain them vertically.
 The functionality also can be temporarily re-enabled if a shift key is down even with the option off.
-Change: UI : reworked the mapping top bar.
+- Change: UI : reworked the mapping top bar.
-Fix: Repeater Container: XML action sets not reading in correctly in the data structure.
+- Fix: Repeater Container: XML action sets not reading in correctly in the data structure.
-Fix: About box exception and about box rework to include correct links.
+- Fix: About box exception and about box rework to include correct links.
-Fix: XML: improved handling of failed input registrations (new API)
+- Fix: XML: improved handling of failed input registrations (new API)

 ### (m76T163):
-Fix: Play Sound: resolve some parameter and object reference issues.
+- Fix: Play Sound: resolve some parameter and object reference issues.
-Fix: Play Sound: resolve possible invalid bounds when using folder mode
+- Fix: Play Sound: resolve possible invalid bounds when using folder mode
-Fix: Press/Release Container: exception when loading a saved container without actions.
+- Fix: Press/Release Container: exception when loading a saved container without actions.
-Fix: Press/Release Container: may not load correct visuals
+- Fix: Press/Release Container: may not load correct visuals
-Fix: Press/Release Container: impacts subsequent processing
+- Fix: Press/Release Container: impacts subsequent processing
-Fix: XML: fixed an issue with container serialization with input registry
+- Fix: XML: fixed an issue with container serialization with input registry
-Fix: XML: incorrect xpath expression for multiple child containers
+- Fix: XML: incorrect xpath expression for multiple child containers
-Fix: UI: incomplete available container list for non-joystick inputs
+- Fix: UI: incomplete available container list for non-joystick inputs

 ### (m76T162A):